Mikaela/mikaela.github.io/pages/matrix.markdown

   which has been supported by Matrix Specification since September 2021 or so meaning users of those aren't able to request access to our rooms.

+If you want in, you may knock using Nheko.
+Additionally/Alternatively your best bet is to come to [#verkkopalvelut](https://webchat.pirateirc.net/?channel=#verkkopalvelut) and tell `AmindaSuomalainen` your Matrix ID in a nice message (to show you aren't a bot) that you wish in.

 ### So do you wish Matrix to fail?

 No, I have been using countless of hours at writing these critiques and performing "quality assurance"/testing,